yuhan1li/AttnEdgeMiner/README.md

   --lr 0.01 \
   --epochs 200
 ```
+Please use the argument --help to see all available input parameters.

 ### 3️⃣ Training Graph Attention + DGI (Python)

+We use the train_gatv_2_dgi_multi.py script for further analysis.
+In this step, the gene regulatory network is trained using a GATv2 graph attention network combined with Deep Graph Infomax (DGI).
+The script takes the node embeddings and edge feature files generated in the previous steps to perform edge classification, predicting potential regulatory relationships between gene pairs.
+The graph attention mechanism aggregates information from each node and its neighbors, while the self-supervised DGI module ensures the embeddings capture the overall network structure.
+Supervised edge classification is optimized with positive and negative edge labels, using Focal Loss to handle class imbalance.
+The outputs, including attention scores for each edge and updated node embeddings, are saved in ./experiments/multi_run/ for downstream network analysis and visualization.

 ```
 python train_gatv_2_dgi_multi.py \
   --edge-pairs-true ./index_pairs_true.txt \